vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/01_pUrva-paxaH/04_na_shabdaH.md

 not in Atrismr̥ti:
 Avaluka is unknown to me.
 kalpa devalaka can be explained as a professional kalpa priest,
-kalpa either in the sense of ("unorthodox) ritual," or 'astrological mansion"; gapabhogadevalaka is likewise obscure,
+kalpa either in the sense of "(unorthodox) ritual," or 'astrological mansion'; gaNabhogadevalaka is likewise obscure,
-but probably refers to unorthodox priest engaged in gap??a worship.
+but probably refers to unorthodox priest engaged in gaNa worship.
 </details>